Skip to main content

 Detailing more of the deterioration of the industry, Rashida Jones, producer of Hot Girls Wanted, sat down for an exclusive interview with VICE to address the harmful porn culture that has been created in our society.
 She described the cycle young women face when they start making amateur porn that she says encourages them to participate in more extreme scenes:

 “The focus is on quantity over quality.
 Day rates are often much lower than in mainstream film and television,” Chris said.
-“The reality that performing is no longer a way—for most people—to make a lot of money.
+“The reality is that performing is no longer a way—for most people—to make a lot of money.
 I see very little upward mobility.”

 Phasing into real life after porn